mackelab/poisson-gpfa/README.md

 ## Usage

-To get started the the example script either by `python example.py` in bash or`run example.py` inside iPython.
+To get started, run the example script either by `python example.py` in bash or`run example.py` in iPython.
 The software is developed within the Anaconda python 3 environment.

 If you notice a bug, want to request a feature, or have a question or feedback, please make use of the issue-tracking capabilities of the repository.
 We love to hear from people using our code -- please send an email to info@mackelab.org.